 Just myself, my wife Jane and a curious young cat named Raleigh, in a well equipped basement workshop.
 After building bike frames and components, as a hobby, for 22 years, I retired from my day job in 2000.
 The new commute is 13 stairs.

-Over time Bikesmith has come to focus on short bicycle cranks and crank tools.
+Over time Bikesmith has gone from doing one-off design and fabrication to focusing on short bicycle cranks and crank tools.

 Hiawatha Cyclery for conventional bikes &

 |WWW + USPS = Global Cottage Industries |

 Before the Internet, a small business selling inexpensive products that were only needed by a few thousand people, scattered around the world, couldn't exist.

 My gross sales may never reach $70,000/year.
 But in a typical year I'll sell to customers in 35-45 states and 15-20 countries.

 Without Google there is no way I could afford to let the few people who need short cranks and cotter presses know where to get them.

 The US Postal Service can get a cotter press to Japan in 5 days for $16.95.